MCQ on Mitochondria | MtDNA MCQ

 Answer: D

-16……………………… stores biological information required for growth and multiplication of mitochondria.
+16……………………… stores biological information required for the growth and multiplication of mitochondria.

-(a) MtDNA
+(a) mtDNA

 (b) Tissue